abhirijal/Unity-2D-Multiplayer-Mirror/README.md

 ![MainMenu](https://user-images.githubusercontent.com/29809542/175788551-67959f5c-5115-4211-a504-ca7cb54d68b9.png)

 A multiplayer game that can be played with friends over the internet or local network.
 Currently has two levels.
+It is built on Unity Game platform with Mirror as it's networking library.

 ** How to play the game **
 ------------------